 They have small, fuel-efficient vehicles, and almost all drive the same few models.
 With the exception of Ferraris or Lamborghinis, I do not think that Italians see their cars as their prized possession.
 To prove my point, they even built the ugliest car in the world; the Fiat Multipla. 🙂

 If that’s not a solid proof of not caring, I don’t know what is?

 The majority of the population takes public transport, bikes around, or owns a scooter.
 This amazing lifestyle follows the virtues of many early retirees like MMM who preaches car-less lifestyles.
 Traveling through Europe, you can quickly see how America is lacking the basic infrastructure to live car-free but hopefully, this is slowly changing for the best.

-Since this trip, we flew back to Europe and discovered even more of this wonderful part of the world but that will be for another post.
+Since this trip, we flew back to Europe and discovered even more of this wonderful part of the world.
+That will be for another post.

-Remember that all these amazing adventures can be accessible for much less than advertised on travel sites.
-You sometimes need to improvise your own trails and play a bit with reward programs but there is always a frugal way to explore the world.
+You sometimes need to improvise your own trails and play a bit with reward programs.
+There is always a frugal way to explore the world.
 You can get flights for free through rewards programs, find a bunch of free activities with a little online research, and book hotel stays for free through rewards.